trisquelgnulinux/package-helpers/CONTRIBUTING.md

 ## 6. Build and test the binary package

-The last step generated a source package file, so we need to build the binary one:
+The last step generated a source package file, so we need to build the binary one.
+Please make sure that you set or replace `CODENAME` and `ARCH` variables:
 ```
-sudo BUILDDIST=belenos BUILDARCH=amd64 pbuilder build PACKAGES/hello/*.dsc
+sbuild -v -A --dist $CODENAME --arch $ARCH PACKAGES/hello/*.dsc
 ```

-The binary packages will be avaliable at _/var/cache/pbuilder/jenkins-repos/$BUILDDIST/_
+The binary packages will be avaliable in the directory from which you ran the previous command.

 ## 7. Push your code and make a pull request